BassJamm/The-IT-Knowledge-base/docs/Certificate-Mgmt/Request-a-Certificate-from-internal-CA.md

 ## Generating a CSR

 Generate a CSR from another server, doing this from IIS is a tried and tested method.
-To see how to do this, there's a reference guide here, [Generating a CSR](link.com).

 ## Submitting the request to the CA